Advisors

 M. Rashad Massoud

-Some of his former capacities include his roles as Senior Vice President and Chief Program Officer at Americares, where he oversaw health programs for people affected by poverty or disaster.
-He was also the Chief Medical and Quality Officer and Senior Vice President of the Quality and Performance Institute at University Research Co., where he was Director of the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project.
+He was previously Senior Vice President and Chief Program Officer at Americares.
+He formerly served as the Senior Vice President at University Research Co. where he was the Director of the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project.

 Neeraj Kak